Talking Tom & Friends: Other media

 The Talking Tom & Friends franchise has expanded beyond apps and animated series.
 The franchise also sells branded merchandise and music videos.

 Talking Tom and Talking Angela's music video for their single "You Get Me", created in cooperation with Walt Disney Records, has received over 350 million views on YouTube as of March 2020.
 Talking Angela has also recorded her first solo song called "That's Falling in Love".
 Talking Tom and Talking Angela's "Stand By Me", based on Ben E. King's song of the same name, received 54 million views as of March 2021.

 Talking Tom & Friends launched a range of interactive toys called "Superstar" in 2012.
 The plush toys talk and interact with multiple Talking Tom & Friends apps, as well as with each other, using a voice recognition system.
 The series has since been discontinued.

 A live-action animated feature film based on the Talking Tom & Friends franchise entered development in October 2014, with Brad Fischer, James Vanderbilt, and William Sherak producing the film.
 It will be produced by Mythology Entertainment.
 In October 2018, Jean-Julien Baronnet (who was also involved in the Rabbids Invasion television series and the Assassin's Creed film) was set to produce the film.
-As of late October 2019, the film is stated to be in the script stage, but they are still figuring out on what it will look like and what the story should be like.
+As of late October 2019, the film is stated to be in the script stage, with the production team figuring out the plot.

 Reception

 Upon release, Talking Tom Cat reached massive success.
 Within merely months, the app had gained millions of downloads.
 The popularity of the app reached the attention of TurboSquid themselves, who applauded Andrey Kravchenko for having his model be featured in the app.
 My Talking Tom had over 11 million downloads and was the top games app in 135 countries worldwide within 10 days of its launch.
+As of June 2022, the franchise has had its apps downloaded more than 18 billion times.

 The Talking Tom & Friends YouTube channel has over 14.8 million subscribers and 6.1 billion views as of May 2022.

-As of June 2022, the franchise has had its apps downloaded more than 18 billion times.

 Accolades

-The My Talking Tom app won the award for "Best iPad Game: Kids, Education & Family" at the 2014 Tabby Awards, the global competition for the best tablet app.
+The My Talking Tom app won the award for "Best iPad Game: Kids, Education & Family" at the 2014 Tabby Awards.

 My Talking Tom was also voted the 2014 Tabby Award Users' Choice favorite in two categories, "Best iPad Game: Kids, Education & Family" and "Best Android Game: Puzzle, Cards & Family".

 The Talking Tom & Friends television series won the Best Animated Series Award at the 2016 Cablefax Awards.